Nandin01/Nandin01/README.md

 - 👋 Hi, I’m @Nandin
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning GRPC
+- 🌱 I’m currently learning GRPC, OOP design patterns use
-- 💞️ I’m looking to collaborate on Pytohn projects
-- 📫 How to reach me
+- 📫 How to reach me nandinosganbat@gmail.com

 <!---
 Nandin01/Nandin01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.